timvandam/cn/doc/MAC Sublayer.md

 sending data whenever a user's time slot opens, it will only does this with a certain probability `p`. `p` determines how aggressive the protocol is; the lower `p` is, the lower the amount of collisions, the higher `p` is, the higher the amount of collisions.
 In case of a collision a random backup will occur.

+## CSMA/CD
+*CSMA/CD* is an improvement on *CSMA*.
+The 'CD' stands for *Collision Detection*, but this is not like normal collision detection; instead it can detect collisions before they happen at all.
+This allows a user to stop sending their message in case of potential collisions, preventing them altogether.
+This not only saves time but also bandwidth.
+Users will transmit a single bit during the **contention period**, whoever's bit arrives first (without collisions) will be the winner and will be able to transmit their data, which starts the **transmission period**.
+Note that collisions still happen, but they will only happen during the contention period, in which only singular bits are sent, making this a cheap process.

+Here are a few protocols that implement CSMA/CD:

+### Basic Bit-Map
+With basic bit-maps, every user will have their own contention slot.
+Users of the medium can then transmit a 1-bit at the exact time of their contention slot.
+Since all users are on the same BUS, all users will know of this.
+This allows them to coordinate the order in which they will send their frames.
+A disadvantage of this system is that it does not scale particularly well; when there are many users the contention period will only get longer; 1000 devices create 1000 contention slots, etc.

+### Token Ring
+Token Rings are quite simple; all users send their messages in a predefined order.
+Whenever a user has the *token*, they can transmit their data.
+Once they're done transmitting their data (or don't have data to transmit) the token will be passed on to the next user.
+The order of users is pre-defined based on e.g. their WiFi number.
+An obvious downside of this is that whenever users join and leave the ring needs to be reconstructed, so proper management is a must.

+### Binary Countdown
+Binary Countdown is an improvement on the Basic Bit-Map.
+Each user will have their own station number, which will gain some priority for every 1-bit in their number.
+The higher their number, the more priority they have.
+Each bit-time they will send one bit of their station number, so whenever a 1-bit is present, all 0-bit stations will have lost and stop trying to gain access to the channel.
+Once there is just one station left, that station will be allowed to transmit.
+This is much more scalable than basic bitmaps as not all users will have their own bit.
+Instead, they just transmit to enter the race for channel access only whenever they want to send data.